-If you have received a parking ticket and want to know how to pay or want to appeal then please visit our “paying or appealing your parking ticket” page, in the related pages area.
+If you have received a parking ticket and want to know how to pay or want to appeal then please visit our Related Pages.
 A parking ticket cannot be cancelled by a Civil enforcement officer, so please do not ask.
 The council does not tolerate any threatening behaviour or verbal or physical abuse towards our staff.
 Any such incidents will be reported to the police and may result in prosecution.

 Bus lane enforcement

 Bus lanes were introduced to give priority access to buses travelling both in and out of the city centre and at certain points through the city centre.
 The primary reason is to create free passage for buses and taxis (Hackney Carriage) in assisting them to run on time and be able to avoid congestion queues.

 It has always been illegal to drive in a bus lane in Leeds without the given authority to do so.
 The enforcement of bus lanes in Leeds has traditionally been the responsibility of the Police, however from August 2011 the enforcement of certain bus lanes was brought under the Council’s control.

 These particular bus lanes are now being enforced using camera technology which captures the registration number of vehicles that are not authorised to use the bus lane and a PCN is issued by post to the registered keeper/owner of the offending vehicle.